ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/data_sources/index.rst

 Pulling GBD Data using *Vivarium Inputs*
 ----------------------------------------

-There are two main code bases within the Vivarium software framework that are especially useful for interacting with GBD data, including `gbd_mapping <https://vivarium.readthedocs.io/projects/gbd-mapping/en/latest/index.html>`_ and `vivarium_inputs.interface <https://vivarium.readthedocs.io/projects/vivarium-inputs/en/latest/index.html>`_.
+There are two main packages within the Vivarium software framework that are especially useful for interacting with GBD data: `gbd_mapping <https://vivarium.readthedocs.io/projects/gbd-mapping/en/latest/index.html>`_ and `vivarium_inputs <https://vivarium.readthedocs.io/projects/vivarium-inputs/en/latest/index.html>`_.

 Both of these code bases translate ID numbers used in GBD to human-readable text by default.